davidlamt/personal-blog/content/post/software-development/27-vim-progress-update.md

 * **dd** for deleting my mistakes quickly - before anyone notices.
 * **gg, G** to get to the top of the file or end of the file, respectively.
 * **c + OPERATOR** to change almost any combination of words, lines, etc. This is the action I probably utilize the most.
 * **LINE_NUMBER + G** to jump to the specified line number.
-Especially useful when line numbers are displayed, which should be always!
+Especially useful when line numbers are displayed, which should always be the case!
 * **y, p** to "yank" (copy) and paste selections.

 Wow, I actually use quite a number of key combinations now that I think about it.
-Unfortunately, I am also certain that I am not remembering some of my more common bindings as well.
+Unfortunately, I am also certain that I am forgetting some of my more frequently used bindings as well.

 However, I hope that you can begin to see how useful these key bindings are for writing (not just code)!